 4. Improves lawn appearance

-Aeration and overseeding enhance a lawn’s aesthetic appeal- we can all agree that a lush, thick lawn is better to look at than a poorly maintained one that has several unsightly brown patches and bare spots.
+Aeration and overseeding enhance a lawn’s aesthetic appeal- we can all agree that a lush, thick lawn with beautiful stripes is better to look at than a poorly maintained one that has several unsightly brown patches and bare spots.

 5. Reduces thatch